Revelation Chapter 19

 Many will be ashamed in that day for the spirit that was so often manifested in those discussions that too often ended in producing more heat than light!

 Very few ever spell or pronounce my surname correctly without my help, and that never bothers me.
 How small do we think our Elohim is that we dare to become so dogmatic over this issue?
 What kind of a character is Elohim being portrayed as having in all of this wrangling over His name by His professed followers?
 Is it more important to know the Individual and what He is like than to know His name?
-I think Jeremiah 9:23-24 answers that question.
+Jeremiah 9:23-24 answers that question.

 "And He was clothed with a vesture dipped in blood: and His name is called The Word of Elohim.
 And the armies which were in heaven followed upon white horses, clothed in fine linen, white and clean" (Revelation 19:13-14).
-The 144,000 are clothed in beautiful white garments made of "fine linen" as will all the redeemed throughout eternity.
+The 144,000 are clothed in beautiful white garments made of "fine linen" as all the redeemed will be throughout eternity.

 King Yahushua leaves heaven riding on a white horse, with the armies of heaven following.
 "And out of His mouth goes a sharp sword, that with it He should smite the nations: and He shall rule them with a rod of iron: and He treads the winepress of the fierceness and wrath of Almighty Elohim.
 And He hath on His vesture and on His thigh a name written, KING OF KINGS, AND LORD OF LORDS" (Revelation 19:15-16).

 This picture is quite different from that of the meek and lowly Yahushua as we often picture Him.
 Isaiah 53:2 tells us that when Yahushua would come the first time, "He shall grow up before Him as a tender plant, and as a root out of a dry ground: He hath no form nor comeliness; and when we shall see Him, there is no beauty that we should desire Him."
 There was to be no outward attraction to draw us to Yahushua when He first came; only the beauty of heavenly truth was to attract us to Him and not any outward display.
 "For this cause came I into the world, that I should bear witness unto the truth" (John 18:37).
 The religious people of His day could not understand Him because He was not like them.
 Their religion consisted of outward display only.
-They crucified their Creator, but would not enter the court of Pilate for fear of contaminating themselves (John 18:28); they judged Yahushua by what they were and what they could understand.
+They crucified their Creator, but would not enter the court of Pilate for fear of contaminating themselves (John 18:28).
+They judged Yahushua by what they were and what they could understand.
 Their hearts (minds) were closed to Him.
-"O generation of vipers, how can ye being evil, speak good things?
-For out of the abundance of the heart, the mouth speaks" (Matthew 12:34).
+"O generation of vipers, how can you being evil, speak good things?
+For out of the abundance of the heart [mind], the mouth speaks" (Matthew 12:34).

 Yahushua is coming with all His glory, honor, majesty, and authority.
-Yahushua told those who were clamoring for His death: "Hereafter shall ye see the Son of man sitting on the right hand of power, and coming in the clouds of heaven" (Matthew 26:64).
+Yahushua told those who were clamoring for His death: "Hereafter shall you see the Son of man sitting on the right hand of power, and coming in the clouds of heaven" (Matthew 26:64).
 And as we found out in an earlier chapter, those men who had put Yahushua to death will be resurrected to see Him coming in the clouds of heaven (Revelation 1:7; Daniel 12:2).
 While a "rod of iron" to the wicked brings terror; to those who know Yahushua as their Good Shepherd, the "rod of iron" brings safety, comfort, and assurance (Psalm 23:4).

 While the righteous are being called to the marriage supper of the Lamb, the lost are being called to be the "main course."
-"And I saw an angel standing in the sun; and he cried with a loud voice, saying to the fowls that fly in the midst of heaven, Come and gather yourselves together unto the supper of the great Elohim; that ye may eat the flesh of mighty men, and the flesh of horses, and of them that sit on them, and the flesh of all men, both free and bond, both small and great" (Revelation 19:17-18).
-Those who are slain by the brightness of Yahushua's coming will be picked clean by the scavengers of the earth.
+"And I saw an angel standing in the sun; and he cried with a loud voice, saying to the fowls that fly in the midst of heaven, Come and gather yourselves together unto the supper of the great Elohim; that you may eat the flesh of mighty men, and the flesh of horses, and of them that sit on them, and the flesh of all men, both free and bond, both small and great" (Revelation 19:17-18).
+Those who are slain by the brightness of Yahushua's coming will have their flesh picked clean by the scavengers of the earth.

 "And I saw the beast [Satan], and the kings of the earth, and their armies, gathered together to make war against Him that sat on the horse, and against His army" (Revelation 19:19).

 Satan will not go down quietly, but he most certainly is going down in the Battle of Armageddon!
 Isaiah is not referring to this scene, but I hope you will appreciate its appropriateness.
-Its words were given for the encouragement of Elohim's people but are applicable to Yahushua in this scenario, "No weapon that is formed against Thee shall prosper" (Isaiah 54:17).
+Its words were given for the encouragement of Elohim's people but apply to Yahushua in this scenario, "No weapon that is formed against Thee shall prosper" (Isaiah 54:17).

 "And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped the image.
 These were both cast alive into the lake of fire burning with brimstone.
 And the remnant were slain with the sword of Him that sat upon the horse, which sword proceeds out of His mouth: and all the fowls were filled with their flesh" (Revelation 19:20-21).
-I believe that the beast, the false prophet and the dragon which are mentioned together in Revelation 16:13 are all the same entity, Satan, and we are told in Revelation 16:14 that "they are the spirits of devils."
+The beast, the false prophet and the dragon which are mentioned together in Revelation 16:13 are all the same entity, Satan, and we are told in Revelation 16:14 that "they are the spirits of devils."